 - 1 teaspoon lemon juice approx. half lemon

 - 1/3 cup + 2 Tablespoons heavy cream

 - Optional: top with crushed pistachios

 - Preheat oven to 300°F. Butter or grease a bundt pan.
 Sift together flour, baking soda, salt, cinnamon, and nutmeg.
 Mash together ripe bananas and lemon juice.
 Set aside.

 - In an electric mixer, cream together butter, sugar, and brown sugar.
 Add eggs one at a time.
 Add vanilla.
 Add yogurt.
 Stir in dry ingredients until combined.
 Stir in banana and lemon juice mixture.

 - Evenly spread in a bundt pan.
 Bake for 65-70 minutes, until golden brown and a toothpick inserted, comes out clean.
 Immediately place in the freezer for 45 minutes.
-Remove pan from freezer; take the cake out and place on a cooling rack (or desired place to drizzle ganache).
+Remove pan from freezer; take the cake out and place on a cooling rack (or wherever you want it to be when you drizzle ganache).

 - In a small saucepan heat heavy cream to just before a simmer.
 You want the cream to be warm enough to melt the Nutella, but not curdle.Place Nutella in a small bowl.
 Slowly pour heated cream into Nutella while whisking until combined; whisk in sea salt.Drizzle over cake.
 Recommended: place cake on a cooling rack that's on top of parchment paper for easy cleanup.

 Disclaimer: The nutritional information provided for this recipe is only an estimate.
 The accuracy of the facts listed is not and cannot be guaranteed.